Wednesday 8th January –

 Benin Photography Tour: Day 13: Travel to a remote village for a morning ceremony of Vodunsi.
 Afternoon ceremony of Koku

-Benin Photography Tour: Day 14: After a final ceremony of twins wae will return to Cotonou where a half day stay at a hotel.
+Benin Photography Tour: Day 14: After a final ceremony of twins we will return to Cotonou where a half day stay at a hotel will be arranged for guests taking a late flight from Cotonou.
 Tour will end with lunch.

 Benin Photography Tour Report 2023